hudsonventura/LogCenter/README.md

 }
 ```

- > If you upload a file encoded in base64 that exceeds 1024 characters, the base64 string will be truncated.
+ > If you upload a file encoded in base64 and that exceeds 1024 characters, the base64 string will be truncated.
 A message will indicate that the content has been shortened due to size limitations.

 ##### Response